PORT RENEWABLE ENERGY PURCHASE SUPPORTS CLIMATE GOALS

 How do RECs work?

 A green energy provider (such as a wind farm) generates one REC for every 1,000 kWh of electricity it produces.
 When the electricity is fed into the grid, the REC is issued a unique identification number in a tracking system to make sure it isn’t double counted.
 The certified REC can then be sold and tracked on the open market and retired once purchased.

 Over the past decade, the port has purchased RECs produced by wind farms to match 100% of its annual electricity usage for the buildings in which it controls the utilities.

 Here are some fun facts about those purchases:

-- In 2021 the port purchased nearly 8,000 RECs which supported wind energy generation that avoided more than 5,660 metric tons, or more that 12 million pounds, of CO2e.
-That’s equivalent to taking 1,232 cars off the road for one year or growing 93,652 tree seedlings for 10 years.
+- In early the port purchased over 11,000 RECs which supported wind energy generation that avoided more than 4,900 metric tons, or more than 10.8 million pounds, of CO2e.
+That’s equivalent to taking 1,059 cars off the road for one year or growing 81,284 tree seedlings for 10 years.

 - In recognition of its green energy purchases, the port is certified as a member of the Environmental Protection Agency’s Green Power Partnership.

-The port’s REC purchases support a sustainable future by backing wind energy projects in the Pacific Northwest and Midwest.
-In 2020, the port moved over 2,700 wind energy components across its docks bound for wind projects in Washington, Oregon and even as far as Canada.
+The port’s REC purchases support a sustainable future by backing wind energy projects in regions which may utilize wind energy components moved through the port.
+In 2021, the port moved over 1,000 wind energy components across its docks bound for wind projects in Washington, Oregon and even into Canada.